 Note in particular the difference between A B for NumPy arrays and SciPy sparse matrices.
 Do not use np.dot() to try to multiply sparse matrices, as it may treat the inputs incorrectly.
 The syntax A.dot(B) is safest in most cases.

-Finally, SciPy has a linear algebra library specifically for sparse matrices, called scipy.sparse.linalg.
-Like other SciPy modules, it must be imported specifically.
+SciPy's sparse module has its own linear algebra library, scipy.sparse.linalg, designed for operating on sparse matrices.
+Like other SciPy modules, it must be imported explicitly.